-The Union certifies that it has no restriction on membership based on race, color, creed, sex, sexual orientation, national origin, political affiliation, age, or handicap, that it has a positive program for making members of minority groups and women aware of employment opportunities within its jurisdiction, and that it will work with the City Manager to increase recruitment of such minorities and women in the City service.
-The Union accepts the City of Berkeley's Affirmative Action program and agrees to cooperate with the City in the implementation of that program.
+The Union certifies that it has no restriction on membership based on race, color, creed, ethnicity, ancestry, religion, gender, sexual orientation, marital or domestic partner status, gender identity or gender expression, parental status, pregnancy, national origin, political affiliation, age, disability or medical condition, Acquired Immune Deficiency (AIDS/HIV) or AIDS related condition, or any other status protected by applicable state or federal law.
+The Union agrees that it will support programs for making members of minority groups and women aware of employment opportunities within the City's jurisdiction, and that it will work with the City to increase recruitment efforts of such minorities and women into City service.
+The Union recognizes and supports the City of Berkeley's commitment to equal employment opportunity.

-The City agrees that it shall not discriminate in any way because of race, creed, religion, sex, sexual orientation, national origin, political affiliation, age, or handicap.
+The City agrees that it shall not discriminate in any way because of race, color, creed, ethnicity, ancestry, religion, gender, sexual orientation, marital or domestic partner status, gender identity or gender expression, parental status, pregnancy, national origin, political affiliation, age, disability or medical condition, Acquired Immune Deficiency (AIDS/HIV) or